Tommager1107/SCPLink/README.md

 # SCPLink

 SCPLink is a plugin designed for SCP: Secret Laboratory servers powered by the Exiled framework.
-It establishes seamless communication between your SCP:SL server and a Discord bot, facilitating the transmission of console logs to designated staff channels on Discord.
+It facilitates seamless communication between your SCP:SL server and a Discord bot, enabling real-time transmission of console logs to designated staff channels on Discord.

 ## Features